How to Make Italian Coffee In A Moka

-How to make Italian coffee in a moka pot?
-What is a moka?
+How to make Italian coffee in a Moka pot?
+What is Moka?

-A moka, also known as “caffettiera”, is a coffee maker that produces coffee by heating the water and passing it through ground coffee; the most famous one is the Bialetti, invented in 1933 by Alfonso Bialetti and imitated by many other companies.
-The result is a very intense coffee which is consumed at home, with or without milk; the aroma depends on coffee variety and also water and the level of heat used.
+A Moka, also known as “caffettiera”, is a coffee maker that produces coffee by heating the water and passing it through ground coffee; the most famous one is the Bialetti, invented in 1933 by Alfonso Bialetti and imitated by many other companies.
+The result is a very intense coffee that is consumed at home, with or without milk; the aroma depends on the coffee variety and also water and the level of heat used.

 - Fill the boiler with cold water up to the level of the valve.
 Insert the filter.

 - Make sure the filter and the gasket are in place.
-Screw the two part of the moka tightly together.
+Screw the two parts of the Moka tightly together.

 - Remove pot from heat when coffee starts to gurgle and before it starts to rise and bubble to get only the best parts of the coffee.

 - Pour your coffee into espresso cups.

 - Rinse the coffee maker with hot water and let dry thoroughly before screwing chambers back together.